responsible-ai-collaborative/nlp-lambdas/README.md

 4. Configure AWS credentials for the CDK CLI (guide [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)).

-5. Install the required dependencies:
+5. Update the database state representation in ```state.csv```:
     ```bash
+    python ./state_update.py
+    ```

+6. Install the required dependencies:
+    ```bash
     pip install -r requirements.txt
     ```

-6. Bootstrap the CDK.
+7. Bootstrap the CDK.
 This command provisions the initial resources needed by the CDK to perform deployments:
     ```bash
     cdk bootstrap
     ```

-7. This command deploys the CDK application to its environment.
+8. This command deploys the CDK application to its environment.
 During the deployment, the toolkit outputs progress indications:
     ```bash
     cdk deploy